yogeshd21/Analysis-of-Super-Resolution-in-Image-De-Oldification/models/ESRGAN Pre-trained.md

-Download weights for ESRGAN from dive at [xinntao GitHub](https://github.com/xinntao/ESRGAN)
+Download weights for ESRGAN from drive at [xinntao GitHub](https://github.com/xinntao/ESRGAN)